Call: 913-440-4703 (MO or KS)

 Here is a document on the subject: http://wiatri.net/inventory/bats/Resources/BatExclusion.pdf

-I've had some customers ask about prevention of woodpeckers.
-It is true they look for insects on a structure and treating the structure with a pesticide can work.
-However, they may simply be nesting or exhibiting mating behavior.
+Even woodpeckers look for insects on a structure with an infestation, most often they are simply creating a nest or exhibiting mating behavior.
 I recommend concrete siding which makes it uncomfortable for their beak.

 This Johnson County Extension Website might be helpful to you: http://www.johnson.k-state.edu/natural-resources/nuisance-wildlife/.